awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-quicksight-template-tablefieldoptions.md

 ## Properties<a name="aws-properties-quicksight-template-tablefieldoptions-properties"></a>

 `Order`  <a name="cfn-quicksight-template-tablefieldoptions-order"></a>
-The order of field IDs of the field options for a table visual\.
+The order of the field IDs that are configured as field options for a table visual\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `200`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SelectedFieldOptions`  <a name="cfn-quicksight-template-tablefieldoptions-selectedfieldoptions"></a>
-The selected field options for the table field options\.
+The field options to be configured to a table\.
 *Required*: No
 *Type*: List of [TableFieldOption](aws-properties-quicksight-template-tablefieldoption.md)
 *Maximum*: `100`